Make your own homemade powdered laundry detergent with simple, non-toxic ingredients that are both effective and safe for skin.

 Most modern soaps and detergents have a few ingredients in them that cause suds.
 These chemicals are called surfactants and their job is to remove the dirt that the surface was on.

 - Sodium C14-16 olefin sulfonate, or anything that has Cxx-xx and sulfonate.

 - Lauryl glucoside

-Since this homemade variety doesn’t contain those items, it’s low sudsing, and should be fine for HE machines.
+Since this homemade powdered laundry detergent doesn’t contain those items, it’s low sudsing, and should be fine for HE machines.
 If you reference the Kirk’s Castile Soap site, they mention that the powdered recipe is great for HE washers.

 The key is grating that soap down to a powder, which you have done with the food processor.
-Keep in mind that you may want to reference your owners manual for individual information about your warranty.
+Try to cut the soap bar into small pieces to make it easier on your food processor.